-Framingham Heart Failure Risk Score Calculator
+Framingham Risk Score (Heart Failure)

-10-Year Heart Failure Risk
+Framingham Heart Failure Risk Profile

 The Framingham Heart Failure Risk Score is a predictive algorithm used to estimate an individual’s risk of developing new-onset heart failure (HF) over a specified period (typically 5 or 10 years).
 It is designed for adults who do not have a prior diagnosis of heart failure at the time of assessment.